-Visualization of spatial patterns of NO_3^- concentrations over South Florida waters provides an extended view of source gradients over the region (Fig. 17).
+Visualization of spatial patterns of NO_3^- concentrations over South Florida waters provides an extended view of source gradients over the region (Fig. 13).
 The oceanside transects off the uninhabited Upper Keys (off Biscayne Bay) exhibited the lowest alongshore NO_3^- compared to the Middle and Lower Keys.
 A similar pattern was observed in a previous transect survey from these areas (Szmant and Forrester 1996).
-They also showed an inshore elevation of $NO_3^$ relative to Hawk Channel and the reef tract which is also demonstrated for DIN in our previous analysis (Fig. 4).
+They also showed an inshore elevation of NO_3^- relative to Hawk Channel and the reef-tract as shown for DIN in our previous analysis (Fig. 9).

 A distinct intensification of NO_3^- occurs in the Backcountry region.
 Part of this increase may due to local sources of NO_3^- , i.e. septic systems and stormwater runoff around Big Pine Key (Lapointe and Clark 1992).
 However, there is another area, the Snipe Keys, that also exhibits high NO_3^- which is uninhabited by man, which rules out the premise of septic systems being the only source of NO_3^- in this area.
 It is important to note that the Backcountry area is very shallow (~0.5 m) and hydraulically isolated from the Shelf and Atlantic which results in its having a relatively long water residence time.
-Elevated NO_3^- concentrations may be partially due to simple evaporative concentration as is seen in locally elevated salinity values.
 Another possibility is a contribution of benthic N_2 fixation/nitrification in this very shallow area.

 The elevated DIN concentrations in the Backcountry are not easily explained.
-We think that the high concentrations found there are due to a combination of anthropogenic loading, physical entrapment, and benthic N2 fixation.
+We think that the high concentrations found there are due to a combination of anthropogenic loading, physical entrapment, and benthic N_2 fixation.
 The relative contribution of these potential sources is unknown.
-Lapointe and Matzie (1996) have shown that stormwater and septic systems are responsible for increased DIN loading in and around Big Pine Key.
+Lapointe and Matzie (1996) showed that stormwater and septic systems are responsible for increased DIN loading in and around Big Pine Key.
 The effect of increased water residence time in DIN concentration is probably small.
-Salinities in this area were only 1-2 higher than local seawater which resulted in a concentration effect of only 5-6%.
+Salinities in this area were only 1-2 higher than local seawater, which would result in a concentration effect of only 5-6%.
+Additionally, NO_3 - concentration declines for salinities above ~35.3 region-wide.

 Benthic N2 fixation may potentially be very important in the N budget of the Backcountry.
-Measured rates of N2 fixation in a Thalassia bed in Biscayne Bay, having very similar physical and chemical conditions, were 540 μ mol N m-2 d-1 (Capone and Taylor 1980).
-Without the plant community N demand, one day of N2 fixation has the potential to generate a water column concentration of >0.014 ppm NH4+ (0.5 m deep).
-Much of this NH4+ is probably nitrified and may help account for the elevated NO3- concentrations observed in this area as well (Fig. 18).
+Measured rates of N2 fixation in a Thalassia bed in Biscayne Bay, having very similar physical and chemical conditions, were 7.56 ppm N m-2 d-1 (Capone and Taylor 1980).
+Without the plant community N demand, one day of N2 fixation has the potential to generate a water column concentration much greater than typical ambient NH4+ concentrations.
+Much of this NH4+ is probably nitrified and may account for the elevated NO3- concentrations observed in this area (Fig. 13).
 Clearly, N2 fixation may be a significant component of the N budget in the Backcountry and that it may be exported as DIN to the FKNMS in general.

-Figure 17.
-Surface nitrate distributions across the region during 2015.
+Figure 13.
+Surface nitrate distributions across the FKNMS during 2017.

 Surface and bottom water concentrations are not always coincident.
-Interestingly, in many cases for 2015 and other years, we observe elevated NO_3^- in the bottom waters on the offshore reef tract (Fig. 18).
+Interestingly, in many cases for 2017 and other years, we observe elevated NO3- in the bottom waters on the offshore reef tract (Fig. 14).
 We attribute this to regular "upwelling" (actually internal tidal bores) of deep water onto the reef tract (Leichter et al. 2003).
 This deep ocean water transport is a regular and persistent phenomenon which may deliver high nutrient waters to the offshore reef tract independent of any anthropogenic source.

-During the Fall 2015 sampling event, an extensive water mass north of the Middle and Lower Keys exhibited relatively high NO3- concentrations.
-As we have no measurements outside of the FKNMS, we cannot speculate as to its source on the SW Shelf.
+During the Summer & Fall 2017 sampling events, an extensive water mass offshore the Marquesas and Lower Keys exhibited relatively high NO3- concentrations in bottom waters.
+It is important to note that because of their shallowness, no bottom water samples are collected for nutrients in the Backcountry or Sluiceway regions.
+Therefore contour maps of bottom nutrient distributions do not reflect ambient conditions in those areas.